Oscar Pistorius: Murder of Reeva Steenkamp

-Prison term
+First prison term

 In June 2015, Pistorius was recommended for early release, as early as August.
 South African Commissioner of Correctional Services Zach Modise told the BBC of the decision by the case management committee at the Kgosi Mampuru II prison in Pretoria, where Pistorius was being held: "Under South African law he is eligible for release under 'correctional supervision' having served a sixth of his sentence."

 After Pistorius served approximately one-sixth of his prison term, his release date to house arrest was announced for 21 August 2015.
 This release was based on good behaviour and the fact that he was not considered a danger to the community.
 Pistorius was expected to remain under house arrest and correctional supervision, and was expected to perform community service as part of his continuing sentence.
 Regardless of his release from prison, Pistorius could not return to official athletic competition until the whole five years of his sentence was complete.
 On 19 August 2015, his release was unexpectedly blocked by South Africa's Justice Minister Michael Masutha.
 According to Masutha, the parole board's decision for early release was "premature".
 Legal experts noted that the move could have been due to political pressure and had implications for other cases of pending early release.
 He was released from prison on 19 October 2015.